Stop service electric or gas: Step-by-Step guide for movers

 - The date of your move

 Moving to Texas or already there?
 A majority of Texas residents live in deregulated electric zones where the competition between +70 electric providers enables the power to choose from electricity plans that offer 100% renewable energy, rate type options, or even annual freezes on summer rates!

 Step 2.
 Activate Service for Your New Home

 Once you have closed your existing utility account to stop service at your old address, you will need to activate an account with your new utility to start service.
 You can find your new utility via our directory, by clicking on your state and then finding your city/zip code.

 You can find a detailed explanation in our guide to starting utility service when you move, but here is a brief summary of what you need to do to activate an account with your new utility:

-- Find your utility - start by finding your state, or simply call us at 347-410-8789 with your new address and zip code to find out which utility provides service at your new home
+- Find your utility - start by finding your state, or simply call us at phone currently not available with your new address and zip code to find out which utility provides service at your new home

 - Contact your new utility to open an account.
 For this you will need to provide your new address, move-in date, full name and contact information (phone number, email address, etc), as well as your Social Security Number